Pylons/pyramid/docs/narr/security.rst

-For example, the following view declaration protects the view named ``add_entry.html`` when invoked against a ``Blog`` context with the ``add`` permission using the :meth:`pyramid.configuration.Configurator.add_view` API:
+For example, the following view declaration protects the view named ``add_entry.html`` when invoked against a ``Blog`` context with the ``add`` permission using the :meth:`pyramid.config.Configurator.add_view` API:

 .. code-block:: python
    :linenos:

-   # config is an instance of pyramid.configuration.Configurator
+   # config is an instance of pyramid.config.Configurator

    config.add_view('mypackage.views.blog_entry_add_view',
                    name='add_entry.html',